AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-powershell-samples.md

 ### Alert on activity log event

+>[!NOTE]
->[AZURE.NOTE] This feature is in preview and will be removed at some point in the future (it is being replaced).
+> This feature is in preview and will be removed at some point in the future (it is being replaced).

 In this scenario, you'll send email when a website is successfully started in my subscription in resource group *abhingrgtest123*.